 - Attendance and regular participation is essential.
 Every absence will diminish the final grade.

-- Written essays must be submitted as a MS-Word document in an email or in the disignated folder on BOLT.
+- Written essays must be submitted as an MS-Word document in the disignated folder on BOLT.
 No assignments will be accepted as email attachments.

-Each chapter composition will be factored as a percentage of the capter test.
+Each chapter composition may be factored as a percentage of the chapter test.

 Languages and Cultures.

 - Assignments are accepted on the due date only, unless there is compelling need to submit a late assignment.

 - Students are responsible for all computer assignments and must use a computer that